 The final conception for Nokedli Design came when we invited a few of her little friends over with their dolls for a sewing mini sew-along workshop.
 It was a lot of fun and really fantastic for me to see their eyes light up when the girls discovered the joy of making something with their own hands.
 Because I’m always sewing, my daughter has learned to sew quite early, with her Hello Kitty Janome machine parked next to mine.
-However, I know that is not the norm today.
-So many moms I know have expressed regret for not knowing how to sew and not passing the skills down to their children.
-Thankfully there is a bit of a revival but we are a couple of generations behind.
+If you are a mom who would love to learn to sew along with your daughter, its a totally doable thing.
+Sewing is definetiely not rocket science!

 Here, at Nokedli Design, the vision is to share the joy of sewing with the next generation of sewists.
 There is so much wrong about the messages that the fashion world is sending our children.
 I wanted to help others create for themselves, something that makes young girls feel special, unique, and dignified, something we all are because we are Gods’ creation.